Component: Audit Log Export

 Audit Log File List

-On the Audit log files page, you can see a list of audit log files which are involved in previous runs.
-Besides, you can also download generated files.
+On the Audit log files page, you can see a list of audit log files involved in previous runs.
+You can also download generated files.

 Here is the image of the page:

-As you can see in the screenshot, there are 5 columns on the file list, each shows different information:
+As you can see in the screenshot, there are 5 columns in the file list, each showing different information:

-• Status: The status of the file.
-Each file can have one out of seven different statuses:
+Status: The status of the file.
+Each file can have one of seven different statuses:

-• Failed to prepare: The component fails to prepare the file.
+- Failed to prepare: The component failed to prepare the file.
 The file is not created

-• Failed to upload: Something goes wrong while the file is being uploaded to the remote host
+- Failed to upload: Something went wrong while the file was being uploaded to the remote host

-• Created at: The timestamp that the file is prepared and saved to the storage at
+Created at: The timestamp when the file is prepared and saved to the storage

-• Error message: Error that happens in the process
+Error message: The error that occurs during the process

-To download a file, select it on the list and click on the Download button.
-The file is available to be downloaded only if its status is Prepared, Uploading, Failed to upload or Uploaded.
+To download a file, select it in the list and click the Download button.
+The file is available for download only if its status is Prepared, Uploading, Failed to upload, or Uploaded.

 Installation